 - Remove from oven and let cool for 5 minutes.
 Chop the beets and reserve beet juice.

-- Place the roasted beets, cooked chickpeas, tahini, prepared horseradish, olive oil, garlic, lemon, cumin, sumac, and sea salt in the food processor bowl.
+- Place the roasted beets, chickpeas, tahini, prepared horseradish, olive oil, garlic, lemon, cumin, sumac, and sea salt in the food processor bowl.
 Blend until smooth for at least 3 to 5 minutes.
 Add another 2 to 4 tablespoons reserved beet juice or cold water if the hummus is too thick.
 The texture should be smooth and creamy.
 Adjust seasoning to taste.

 - Serve with an extra drizzle of olive oil on top.
 Garnish with parsley or sesame seeds, if desired.
 Enjoy!